George Sterling: Return to San Francisco

-Playwright poet, 1916-1921
+Playwright poet, 1916–1921

+The Caged Eagle and Other Poems

 Sterling's fifth collection of poetry, The Caged Eagle and Other Poems, was published in July 1916 by A. M. Robertson.
 His new poetry collection was not reviewed as widely as his prior books.
-The most passionate review came from William Stanley Braithwaite in the Boston Evening Transcript: "However he may express himself in strictly conventionalized forms, they do not seem to impede the really immense scope of his imagination. … it is of particular importance to note that his whole spiritual temper is made significant by the unusual quality this large power has upon his nature.
+The most passionate review came from William Stanley Braithwaite in the Boston Evening Transcript: "However he may express himself in strictly conventionalized forms, they do not seem to impede the really immense scope of his imagination. ... it is of particular importance to note that his whole spiritual temper is made significant by the unusual quality this large power has upon his nature.
 I seem to feel this subtle sense of largeness, it may be spirit or vision or dream, in all that Mr. Sterling writes."
 Elsewhere in Boston, the Transcripts competitor the Boston Post was more matter-of-fact: "In The Caged Eagle and Other Poems, George Sterling, a deservedly well known California poet, is certain to gratify those who have had the good fortune to read his earlier volumes.
 And the 50 poems on the war, all but one of them sonnets, will insure him a welcome to many new readers, although they will not endear him to German-Americans."
 The most unexpected review of The Caged Eagle and Other Poems came from former U.S. president Theodore Roosevelt, who on July 14, excited by the book's pro-war poems, wrote a letter to Sterling beginning: "Three cheers for the unneutral sonnets!"

+Magazine poetry and Songs

 1916 was a good year for Sterling in terms of the quantity of national magazines publishing his poetry: Ainslee's, Art World, Bellman, Bookman, Collier's, Current Opinion, Harper's Monthly, Literary Digest, McClure's, Munsey's, Pearson's, Poetry Journal, even the staid Scribner's.
 The last days of 1916 saw a different kind of Sterling publication: a songbook Songs by George Sterling had music by Lawrence Zenda.
 Zenda was the pen name of Mrs. Rosaliene Reed Travis, one of Sterling's lovers.